Aerial of Mataranka Thermal Pool

 • Travel

-Nestled within the vast, untouched region of Queensland’s Gulf Savannah on the route of an epic road trip to Broome, this naturally-heated oasis is roughly a four-and-a-half hour drive south of Cairns.
-Home to the traditional owners, the Ewamian people, the naturally produced baths are likened to a giant’s footprints and there is local lore about an ancient guardian, the Spirit of the Springs, who can be seen shrouded in drifts of steam when darkness descends.
+Nestled within the vast, untouched region of Queensland’s Gulf Savannah on the route of an epic road trip to Broome, this naturally-heated oasis is roughly a 4.5 hour drive south of Cairns.
+Home to the Traditional Owners, the Ewamian people, the naturally produced baths are likened to a giant’s footprints, and there is local lore about an ancient guardian, the Spirit of the Springs, who can be seen shrouded in drifts of steam when darkness descends.
 The formation of this natural healing hub dates back 65 million years, but it also now boasts far more recent amenities.
 There are private soaking pools, tours, activities, a bike trail and accommodations, making it the perfect, affordable getaway for the adventurous, outdoorsy type.
-The geothermal mineral waters are also home to distinct aquatic ecosystems and the area is said to be a geologist’s dream, so if you're partial to a little natural science alongside your relaxing dip, you'll find it at Talaroo.
+The geothermal mineral waters are also home to distinct aquatic ecosystems, and the area is said to be a geologist’s dream – so if you're partial to a little natural science alongside your relaxing dip, you'll find it at Talaroo.

 • Travel

-NSW is blessed with hundreds of superb campgrounds, but at some of them, it can tough to find a warm shower, let alone a hot bath.
+NSW is blessed with hundreds of superb campgrounds, but at some of them, it can be tough to find a warm shower, let alone a hot bath.
 Not so at the Burren Junction campgrounds, where the artesian waters of the bore baths are a delightful 41 degrees all year round.
-Aside from your $6 camping fee, access to the baths is absolutely free and they’re open 24-hours a day.
 The site also has a handy amenities block where you can find toilets, barbecue facilities, and filtered water.
 Looking for a few more creature comforts?
-The small community of Burren Junction is a 2km drive north, where you’ll find the local pub, the Burren Junction Hotel, and its excellent bistro, serving up classic modern Australian fare.
+The small community of Burren Junction is a two-kilometre drive north, where you’ll find the local pub, the Burren Junction Hotel, and its excellent bistro, serving up classic modern Australian fare.

 Advertising

 In the deep south of Tasmania's ancient Huon Valley lies a very special secret – Hastings Thermal Springs.
-A 90-minute drive from Hobart's CBD, Hastings is a natural hot spring that pumps at a toasty 28-degree temp year round.
+A 90-minute drive from Hobart's CBD, Hastings is a natural hot spring that pumps at a toasty 28-degree temp year-round.
 While this thermal spring has been turned into a very human-looking pool, it is still fed from an underground natural spring full of rich, healthy minerals that are meant to do wonders for your skin.
-Entry to the springs is $5 for adults and can be booked on arrival at the Visitor's Centre.
 There are amenities on site, and you can do some gorgeous little day walks through the forest too.
 In the cold forests of Tassie, we reckon this soak will pack a particular punch.

 Maya Skidmore